stevenmouk/purenews2/post/best-air-purifier.md

 Sensors: PM1, PM2.5, PM10\
 Connectivity: App enabled

 This completes our list of the best air purifiers.
-If you want more posts about health and gadgets, check our other <a href="/">home page</a> here.
+If you want more posts about health and gadgets, check our other <u><a href="/">home page</a> </u>here.